threefoldfoundation/info_sdk/src/6_develop/admin_development/admin_extending.md

 ### Add actor calls to api client
 Add the methods being called in the component to retrieve/post data to the api endpoint of the actor.
-This can be done by adding it to the apiclient in `api.js`
+This could be done by adding it to the apiclient in `api.js`
 ```javascript
 alerts: {
 listAlerts: () => {